 The immunogen was a synthetic peptide (BIScV-Coat protein).
-This antibody was produced from a RABBIT immunized with this peptide conjugated with KLH.
-The IgG fraction was purified from rabbit serum by Protein G affinity chromatography.
+This antibody was produced from a chicken immunized with this peptide conjugated with KLH.
+The IgY fraction was purified from collected egg followed by affinity chromatography.

 Blueberry scorch virus (BlScV) was first found in B.C. in 2000, but it is likely that BlScV was present in B.C. several years earlier.
 It is now widespread in all blueberry growing areas of the province.
 Severity of the symptoms depends on the cultivar and viral strain, but all highbush blueberry varieties grown in B.C. appear to be susceptible.
 BlScV can cause severe blossom and leaf blighting, and decreased yields.
 Once infected, plants do not recover.
 Infected plants show symptoms each year, and should be removed.
 BlScV is spread by aphids or planting infected stock.